duxsco/gentoo-meta-overlay/README.md

 # Gentoo Meta Overlay (WIP)

-⚠️ WIP ⚠️ WIP ⚠️ WIP ⚠️

-This project enables you to manage your own Gentoo Linux overlay by cherry-picking from 3rd party overlays and introducing their ebuilds to your overlay via pull request created by a GitHub Actions workflow.
+This project enables you to manage your own Gentoo Linux overlay by cherry-picking from 3rd party overlays and introducing their packages to your overlay via pull request created by a GitHub Actions workflow.
 It basically does following using Git while removing all extraneous - not defined in [packages.yml](https://github.com/duxsco/gentoo-meta-overlay/blob/main/packages.yml) - local packages:

 ```shell
 ❯ rsync --delete --recursive --relative \